 This is a rare opportunity to hear from two of the preeminent pioneers of climbing in Britain during that era, Martin Boysen and Pat Littlejohn, neither of whom have ever been part of the regular lecture circuit.
 The event will be of great interest to old and young climbers alike.
 It will be a trip down memory lane for the over 60s, and a journey into our rich climbing heritage for the younger audience.

-The equipment exhibition, the photographic display and the opportunity to destruction-test your old gear, will all be available free-of-charge from 2.00pm upstairs at Beacon Climbing Centre.
+The equipment exhibition and the photographic displays will all be available free-of-charge from 2.00pm – 6.30pm upstairs at Beacon Climbing Centre.
 The exhibition and display will include:

 Harry Smith’s (and others’) collections of proto-type, home-made and early commercially manufactured ‘nuts’.